Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Fock--Goncharov coordinates

 In all this section, $\mathbb K$ will denote either $\mathbb R$ or $\mathbb C$.

-\emph{Snakes} are combinatorial tools introduced by Fock and Goncharov in \cite{FG_book} to describe \emph{projective bases} associated to a triple of flags, used to reconstruct a framed $\mathrm{PGL}_n(\mathbb{K})$ representation of the fundamental group of a surface $S$ from the data of the $\mathcal{X}$-coordinates.
+\emph{Snakes} are combinatorial tools introduced by Fock and Goncharov in \cite{FG_book} to describe \emph{projective bases} associated to a triple of flags, used to reconstruct a framed $\mathrm{PGL}_n(\mathbb{K})$-representation of the fundamental group of a surface $S$ from the data of the $\mathcal{X}$-coordinates.
 There is a notion of \emph{transformation} of snakes, which induces easily computable changes of the projective bases associated.

 Let us first introduce snakes and their transformations.
 Let $n\in\mathbb{N}$.
-Recall the definition of a $n$-subdivision of a Euclidean triangle $\mathsf{T}$ given in \Cref{sec:FG_coord_PGLn}.
+Recall the definition of an $n$-subdivision of a Euclidean triangle $\mathsf{T}$ given in \Cref{sec:FG_coord_PGLn}.
 We see this $n$-subdivision as a (non-oriented) graph $S_{n}$ on $\mathsf{T}$.

-\begin{definition} A \emph{snake} on $S_{n}$ based at $A$ (resp. $B$, $C$) is an oriented path $A=v_1,\dots,v_{n}$ of length $n$ from $A$ (resp. $B$, $C$) to a vertex $v_{n}$ on the side $BC$ (resp. $AC$, $AB$). \end{definition}
+\begin{definition} A \emph{snake} on $S_{n}$ based at $A$ (resp. $B$, $C$) is an oriented path $A=v_1,\dots,v_{n}$ of length $n$ from $A$ (resp. $B$, $C$) to a vertex $v_{n}$ on the side $BC$ (resp. $AC$, $AB$) (\Cref{exam: snake on S5}). \end{definition}

 \begin{remark} In particular, the sequence of the first coordinates of the vertices of a snake based at $A$ is increasing. \end{remark}

 Let $(P,Q)\in\left\lbrace A,B,C\right\rbrace^2$, $P\neq Q$ and let $s_{PQ}$ denote the unique snake based at $P$ and ending in $Q$.
 These snakes stay within the side $PQ$.